Fear of Traveling alone: What’s It Like to Travel Solo?

 Travel hits your senses in every way, there is nothing else like it.
 It’s addictive and the freedom of going where you like, and doing what you wish, is only possible alone.

-Are There Any Bad Travel Experiences?
+Do You Have Bad Travel Experiences?

 You bet.
 Not everything is wonderful, but isn’t that the point of traveling, to see all sides of life?

-Some poverty is distressing, some tricksters are out there looking for victims, and some officials are corrupt.
 These are the travails of travel.
 Will you be kidnapped?
 Very unlikely.

 You will get cheated at some point.
 It’s usually petty.
 You will get angry, you will get tired, and occasionally, you will get ill.
 It’s almost always very minor ailments.